 Michael Lacey and Jim Larkin are journalists who were arrested and jailed for what they wrote.

 Michael Lacey is the son of a construction worker who worked in New York.
 He dropped out of school when he felt compelled to provide an accurate report on the anti-war protests on the campus.
-He felt that these were being misrepresented by the conservative local media as it was led by the Republic.

 This was when The New Times was launched in September 1970 as a weekly publication.
 This was not planned as any underground publication.
 He did not launch it as a mainstream piece of journalism too.
 This paper had a unique identity.
 New Times explored several social as well as political issues over the next two years.
 These were at the local as well as national level.
 The paper was highly successful.